Balanchine technique: The Balanchine Essays

 Toward the latter part of his life, Balanchine talked about creating a "dictionary" of his technique, a visual reference for students of ballet, but never accomplished this goal.
 Five months after Balanchine's death in 1983, the George Balanchine Foundation was formed to preserve his legacy.
 It embarked almost immediately upon the first of its major projects, The Balanchine Essays (2013), a video project produced and published by the foundation.
 Under the stewardship of chairman Barbara Horgan, the foundation fulfilled his wish by producing a series of video recordings demonstrating his technique.

 Former New York City Ballet principal dancers Merrill Ashley and Suki Schorer are the co-creators of the project, in which they demonstrate crucial aspects of Balanchine Style and Balanchine Technique (both registered trademarks of the George Balanchine Trust).
 The Balanchine Essays created by Ashley and Schorer, "provide over nine hours of visual discussion of Balanchine's interpretations of classical ballet technique that are not only educational but also protect the high standards Balanchine himself set for his dancers".
 The project was directed by veteran television arts director Merrill Brockway and produced by Catherine Tatge, with Barbara Horgan as the executive producer.
 The set of ten DVDs includes the following titles: Port de Bras & Épaulement, The Barre, Arabesque, Jumps, Pirouettes & Other Turns, Passé & Attitude, Transfer of Weight, and Pointe Technique and Pas de Bourrée.

+Balanchine’s legacy in shaping ballet technique and dancer aesthetics is profound and lasting.
+His influence not only transformed American ballet but left an indelible mark on the global ballet culture.
+Today, the “Balanchine body” and the principles of his technique continue to be both celebrated and criticized.
+The standards he established have, according to first-hand accounts from former students, pushed dancers to achieve remarkable physical feats, but have also highlighted mental and physiological dangers that come with maintaining such an exacting ideal.